Jbachtiger/ci-pp2-quizanaughts/README.md

 ## Design
 ### Colour Scheme
-- The colour scheme has been carefully chosen to ensure accessability for all
+- The colour scheme has been carefully chosen to ensure accessibility for all
-- The colours compliment each other to ensure a good contrast ratio
+- The colours complement each other to ensure a good contrast ratio
 - The colours used provide a fun, colourful and child friendly look to the website
-- The main colours used on the website are green, blue, white and orange inlcuding varying shades
+- The main colours used on the website are green, blue, white and orange including varying shades
 - Hex codes for colours: #c3fc95 (Light Green), #add8e6 (Light Blue), #ffffff (White), #000000 (Black) and #FFA500 (Orange)

 ### Backgrounds
- - The website uses cartoony style space backgrounds throughtout to appeal to children and get them excited about the quiz
+ - The website uses cartoony style space backgrounds throughout to appeal to children and get them excited about the quiz
  - There are three different backgrounds in use for varying screen sizes

 ### Typography